microsoft/pxt-microbit/docs/projects/v2-clap-lights.md

 ## Setting the lightsOn variable

-The ``lightsOn`` variable is a [__*boolean*__](#boolean "has one of two possible values: true or false") variable.
+``lightsOn`` is a [__*boolean*__](#boolean "has one of two possible values: true or false") variable.
 Boolean logic is a fundamental building block of computer hardware and software.
 This tutorial will provide an example of how useful this kind of variable can be.

 ---